lexnederbragt/INF-BIOx121/Curriculum/index.md

 [Genotype and SNP calling from next-generation sequencing data](https://wiki.uio.no/projects/clsi/images/3/33/Genotype_and_SNP_calling_from_next-generation_sequencing_data.pdf), Nielsen _et. al._, Nature Reviews Genetics 2011

-[A survey of best practices for RNA-seq data analysis](https://wiki.uio.no/projects/clsi/images/a/a6/Conesa2016.pdf), Conesa _et. al._ Genome Biology 2016

 [The power and promise of RNA‐seq in ecology and evolution](https://wiki.uio.no/projects/clsi/images/6/63/Todd2016.pdf), Todd _et. al._, Molecular Ecology 2016